Israel025/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ** The 2-print_alphabet_x10.c program prints 10 times the alphabet, in lowercase, followed by a new line. _putchar function was use only twice.

 ** The 3-islower.c program checks for lowercase character then Returns 1 if c is lowercase and Returns 0 otherwise.

+** The 4-isalpha.c program checks checks for alphabetic character. then Returns 1 if c is lowercase and Returns 0 otherwise.